-- In a high-speed blender (such as a Vitamix), add the pumpkin puree, lemon juice, ginger, dates, tequila, coconut “cream”, vanilla, pumpkin pie spice, salt, water and ice.
+- In a high-speed blender, add the pumpkin puree, lemon juice, ginger, dates, tequila, coconut “cream”, vanilla, pumpkin pie spice, salt, water and ice.
 Process on high speed until smooth.
 Set aside.

 - Rub the rims of 3 cocktail glasses with the lemon wedge.
 Mix together the chia seeds and coconut palm sugar on a small plate and then dip each glass in the mixture.
 Pour the pumpkin mixture into the glasses and serve at once.

 Coconut “cream” is the thick, non-watery part from a coconut milk can.